MirageNet/SteamyFaceNG/README.md

 To be able to have your game working you need to make sure you have Steam running in the background.
 SteamManager will print a Debug Message if it initializes correctly.
 Client

 Before sending your game to your buddy make sure you have your steamID64 ready.
-To find your steamID64 the transport prints the hosts steamID64 in the console when the server has started.

     Send the game to your buddy.
-The transport shows your Steam User ID after you have started a server.
     Your buddy needs your steamID64 to be able to connect.
     Place the steamID64 into "localhost" then click "Client" Then they will be connected to you.